getsentry/raven-node/docs/integrations/koa.rst

                   break;
           }

-          // emit back to app, be sure to pass 'this', since 'this.request' will
+          // emit back to app, be sure to pass koa context, since 'context.request' will
           // be used to parse the request for inclusion in the Sentry event. this.app.emit('error', err, this); // <-- koa context }